danineamati/TrajOptSOCPs.jl/README.md

 Check out the documentation at [![](https://img.shields.io/badge/docs-dev-blue.svg)](https://danineamati.github.io/TrajOptSOCPs.jl/dev)

 #### Do you want to contribute?
 Here are some next steps
-1. Add the remaining SOCP capabilities.
-(This will be done soon)
-2. Integrate current code with MonteCarlo simulation framework.
-3. Move the current tests to the Julia test framework.
-4. Add remaining test to improve code coverage.
+1. Add remaining test to improve code coverage.
-5. Introduce more descriptive dynamics.
+2. Introduce more descriptive dynamics.
-6. Integrate into the [TrajectoryOptimization.jl](https://github.com/RoboticExplorationLab/TrajectoryOptimization.jl) framework.
+3. Integrate into the [TrajectoryOptimization.jl](https://github.com/RoboticExplorationLab/TrajectoryOptimization.jl) framework.